 Select a question from the list below.
 If you do not find an answer to your question, please send your question to email@example.com.

-The Conduct Conference Notification informs a student that he may have violated the Student Code of Conduct and specifies a time, day, and location for a meeting with a Conduct Conference Facilitator.
-If you need to reschedule your Conduct Conference, contact your Conduct Conference Facilitator.
-His/her contact information is in your notification.
+The Conduct Conference Notification informs a student that they may have violated the Student Code of Conduct and specifies a time, day, and location for a meeting with a Conduct Conference Facilitator.
+If you need to reschedule your Conduct Conference, contact your Conduct Conference Facilitating the contact information is in your notification.

-The Conduct Conference Facilitator will likely be either the Coordinator of Student Conduct and Dispute Resolution, the Coordinator of Residential Community Standards, a Resident Director, or a Graduate Assistant.
-However, any University staff member or faculty member may be trained to serve as a Conduct Conference Faciltator.
+The Conduct Conference Facilitator will likely be either the Director of Student Conduct, the Assistant Director for Residential Community Standards, Safety and Security, a Resident Director, or a Graduate Assistant.
+However, any University staff member or faculty member may be trained to serve as a Conduct Conference Facilitator.

 Yes, based on guidelines in the Student Conduct Policies and Procedures, the student may bring an advisor to any meeting involving a student conduct case.
-It must be a UMD community member: faculty, staff, or student.
-However, if the student is facing or is likely to face criminal charges in court, he may bring a lawyer to be present.
-The student may consult with the advisor throughout the meeting but it is important to note that the advisor may not speak on the student's behalf.
-If the student wants a parent, guardian, or family member to attend a student conduct meeting, the student must request this and it must be approved by the Conduct Conference Facilitator or whoever will be conducting the meeting.
+It must be a UMassD community member: faculty, staff, or student.
+However, if the student is facing or is likely to face criminal charges in court, they may bring a lawyer to be present.
+The student may consult with the advisor throughout the meeting, but it is important to note that the advisor may not speak on the student's behalf.
+If the student wants a parent, guardian, or family member to attend a student conduct meeting, the student must request this, and it must be approved by the Conduct Conference Facilitator or whoever will be conducting the meeting.

-The primary investigators in the student conduct process are the Coordinator of Student Conduct and Dispute Resolution and the Coordinator of Residential Community Standars.
+The primary investigators in the student conduct process are the Director of Student Conduct and the Assistant Director for Residential Community Standards, Safety and Security.
 However, any staff or faculty member could be trained to be an investigator.
 In cases alleging sexual misconduct, the Title IX Coordinator will assign an investigator who has specialized training in these matters.

-The Administrative Review Panel are students, faculty, and staff who are trained to review investigative findings and to make the final decision following an investigation.
-Each panel is made up of 2 students and 1 faculty or staff member.
+The Administrative Review Panel are faculty and staff who are trained to review investigation findings and to make the final decision following an investigation.
+Each panel is made up of 3 faculty or staff.
 In cases of sexual misconduct, the Administrative Review Panel will be made up of 3 faculty or staff members with specialized training in these matters.

 Dismissal is a permanent separation from the University.
 It is the most severe penalty that can be assessed by the University.
 The student is not eligible for readmission.

 Suspension prohibits the student from registering for classes or from attending the University while the suspension is in effect.
-Suspension shall remain in effect for a specified period of time, not to exceed two (2) calendar years from the time of a decision by a student conduct entity.
-At the end of the specified period the student may apply for readmission.
-A suspension may provide for automatic reinstatement of an otherwise eligible student.
+Suspension shall remain in effect for a specified period, generally not less than one year and not to exceed two calendar years from the time of the student conduct decision.
+At the end of the specified period and after all sanctions have been completed the student may apply for re-enrollment using the Readmission Application found at Registrar - Student Forms.

-Loss of Privilege allows a student conduct entity to restrict the activity of the student while he/she is on the University campus.
+Loss of Privilege allows for the restriction of the activity of the student while she is on the University campus.
 The student may be prohibited from participating in non-academic or extra-curricular activities and/or from visiting certain specified areas of the University campus and/or from coming into contact with specified individuals while on campus.
 Loss of Privilege should be related to the offense, or serve to correct the result of the offense, or compensate in some relevant way the offended party(ies).
-Loss of Privilege may accompany another sanction herein described.
+Loss of Privilege may accompany other sanctions.
 In matters pertaining to the University Residences, Loss of Privilege may include but is not limited to the following:

-Some minor residence life and housing violations, some computer file sharing violations, and some minor academic integrity violations may be handled by notifying students of the policy and warning them verbally or in writing.
+Some minor residence life and housing violations may be handled by notifying students of the policy and warning them verbally or in writing.

-The student affairs staff that have involvement in the student conduct process including RDs and senior housing staff, Associate and Assistant Vice Chancellor of Student Affairs, Associate and Assistant Dean of Students, and Student Conduct staff.
+The student affairs staff that have involvement in the student conduct process including RDs and senior housing staff, Vice Chancellor of Student Affairs, Associate and Assistant Vice Chancellor of Student Affairs, Associate and Assistant Deans of Students, and Student Conduct staff.
 Clerical staff in each of those areas, student workers, and Administrative Review Panel members also have limited access that is bound by confidentiality.
 Beyond those listed, University officials on a need to know basis or other exceptions as listed in FERPA, can access the records by requesting to view them.
-Students may view their own record, upon request, and if they want copies it is at 10 cents a page IF the office is able to release it.
+Students may view their own record, upon request, and if they want copies it is at 10 cents a page if it is a record that the office is able to release.

 Case records shall be destroyed after seven (7) years after the date of the last incident in which the student was found responsible, but not before the student graduates from the University.
 In cases involving University Dismissal, University Suspension, or permanent Trespass from the University, the record becomes permanent.

 Conduct Conferences and other types of student conduct meetings are scheduled with consideration of the student's class schedule.
-If the student cannot attend the scheduled Conduct Conference, the student should call the Conduct Conference Facilitator assigned to the case and leave a DETAILED message, including name, phone number, and student identification number.
-It is then the student's responsibility to follow up with the Conduct Conference Facilitator to reschedule.
-Failure to reschedule within a few days can result in the a decision being made without the student's input.
+If the student cannot attend the scheduled Conduct Conference or Investigation Interview, the student should call the Conduct Conference Facilitator or Investigator assigned to the case and leave a DETAILED message, including name, phone number, and student identification number.
+It is then the student's responsibility to follow up with the Conduct Conference Facilitator or Investigator to reschedule.
+Failure to reschedule within a few days can result in a decision being made without the student's input.

-Contact will be made with parents / guardians of those students each time the student has been found in violation of the Alcohol Policy and/or Drug Policy after the student conduct process is completely exhausted.
+Contact will be made with parents/guardians of students each time the student has been found in violation of the Alcohol Policy and/or Drug Policy after the student conduct process is completely exhausted.

 Anyone may file a complaint or incident report alleging an infraction of the Code of Conduct, Residence Hall regulations, laws, or such other regulations as may exist or be established within 1 (one) year of the incident.

 Complaints may be filed online in the Campus Tools section of MyUMassD or at the main Student Conduct and Dispute Resolution website.
-Complaints may also be filed at Public Safety, Student Conduct and Dispute Resolution, Student Affairs, and the Office of Housing and Residential Education.
+Complaints may also be filed at Public Safety, the Office of Student Conduct, Student Affairs, and the Office of Housing and Residential Education.
 All complaints or reported incidents of student misconduct will be referred to the Division of Student Affairs.

 Students found responsible for violation of University policy will be subject to the complete range of sanctions and penalties provided in the Student Conduct Policies and Procedures.